japa/japa.dev/content/runner/coverage.md

+---
+title: Coverage
+description: Use existing tools like nyc and c8 to collect coverage metrics for Japa tests.
+ogImage: coverage.jpeg
+---

 # Coverage

 Japa does not need any special treatment to collect the code coverage metrics.
 You can rely on the existing tools like [nyc](https://www.npmjs.com/package/nyc) and [c8](https://github.com/bcoe/c8) for the same.